Can-Sahin/StackExchange.Redis.WordSearch/Docs/Ranking.md

 1. All search results are ordered by their scores in descending order
 2. You can provide your own algorithm sticking to the interfaces
 3. Currently only Relative-Decay-Rate algorithms are supported where scores of the searchable items only increases as the time passes.
-Ranking algorithm is responsible for providing how much the score will be implemented at any given time.
+Ranking algorithm is responsible for providing how much the score will be increased at any given time.
 This mean precision overflows will HAPPEN eventually!

 ### `CurrentlyPopularRanking`